Abigail/Abigail.github.io/Src/Trapped/squirrel.md

 #### Square

-On the Square Spiral, the %%PIECE%% doesn't get trapped in the first billion steps.
+On the Square Spiral, the **Squirrel** doesn't get trapped in the first billion steps.
 It may get trapped later, or remain free.

 #### Diamond

-On the Diamond Spiral, the %%PIECE%% uses a unique pattern: instead of circling the origin, just before it completes a revolution, it reverses direction.
+On the Diamond Spiral, the **Squirrel** uses a unique pattern: instead of circling the origin, just before it completes a revolution, it reverses direction.
 A few other pieces show this behaviour, but they reverse below the origin.
-The %%PIECE%% reverses direction forward and to the left of the origin.
+The **Squirrel** reverses direction forward and to the left of the origin.

 ### Wedge

 #### Folded

-On the Folded Wedge, the %%PIECE%% does not get trapped, and it visit every square of the Wedge in an interesting pattern.
+On the Folded Wedge, the **Squirrel** does not get trapped, and it visit every square of the Wedge in an interesting pattern.

 #### Flat

-On the Flat Wedge, the %%PIECE%% doesn't get trapped in the first billion steps.
+On the Flat Wedge, the **Squirrel** doesn't get trapped in the first billion steps.
 It may get trapped later, or remain free.